 814L Auditory Evoked Potentials I Lab (1).
 Prerequisites, SPHS 710, 715, and 722.
 Elecrophysiologic laboratory exercises to accompany Auditory Evoked Potentials I course.

 815 Auditory Evoked Potentials II (2).
 Prerequisite, SPHS 582.
 Advanced principles of pediatric audiology and intervention strategies for hearing-impaired children.
 Procedures for counseling and case management.

 816 Occupational and Community Audiology (2).
 Prerequisite, SPHS 582, Military and industrial audiology and hearing conservation, including physiological and psychological factors.

 818 Balance Assessment and Rehabilitation (3).
 Principles of vestibular function and dysfunction, clinical assessment and management.

 818L Balance Assessment Lab (1).
 Prerequisite, SPHS 710.
 Laboratory exercises to accompany Balance Assessment course.
 To include case history, bedside examination, and objective measurements.

-819 Educational Audiology (3).
-Examines the provision of services to school-age children, with special focus on ALDs used by hearing impaired students in school settings and the assessment of central auditory perception.
+819 Educational Audiology (2).
+Prerequisites, SPHS 710 and 871L.
+Examines the provision of services to school-age children, with special focus on eligibility determination and assessment of central auditory perception.

 823 Business Management and Professional Issues (3).
 Examines healthcare and business models that impact audiology practice.
 Personnel management, marketing, quality assurance, and service reimbursement for audiology practices will be covered.